Why Greenland?

 Can you get mobile service and internet access?

-The web and the internet extend beyond the European Union, but WiFi is available in all hotels and restaurants.
+The network and internet reach beyond the European Union, but WiFi is available in all hotels and restaurants.

 Ready for an adventure?

-You've signed up for the journey, but wondering what to pack?
-You can check off your gear here and make sure you have everything prepared.
+Signed up for the trip but wondering what to pack?
+You can check off your gear here and make sure you’ve got everything prepared.

 Clothing